• Skip to primary navigation

 • Tomatoes: I usually like to use pureed Roma or Vine tomatoes.
 Remove the seeds before pureeing them so you don't have to sieve them.

 • Onion: I like to thinly slice the yellow onion for chicken curry.
 That's how my mother did.
-You may run it through the chopper if you like.
+You may run it through the chopper if you want.

 • Oil: a generous amount of oil is a sign of rich and authentic Indian curry.
 I am using ½ cup of oil but you may adjust according to your desired quantity.